 E.8.02.
 Stop-Loss Protection.
 If Contractor puts a physician/physician group at substantial financial risk for services not provided by the physician/physician group, Contractor must ensure that the physician/physician group has adequate stop-loss protection.
 See: Section 1903(m)(2)(A)(x) of the Social Security Act; 42 C.F.R. § 422.208(c)(2); 42 C.F.R. § 438.3(i); 42 C.F.R. § 457.1201(h). {From CMSC E.8.02}.

 E.8.03.
 Value-Based Purchasing Arrangements.
 The Contractor must have at least 40% of the population defined by the Agency in a value-based purchasing (VBP) arrangement with the healthcare delivery system by the end of the first year of any managed care contract.
-Thereafter, the Agency encourages Contractor to exceed 50% VBP enrollment.
+By the end of the second year, the Contractor shall have 50% VBP enrollment.
+Thereafter, the Contractor shall maintain or exceed 50% VBP enrollment.
 The VBP arrangement shall recognize population health outcome improvement as measured through Agency-approved metrics combined with a total cost of care measure for the population in the VBP arrangement.
 Driving population health through delivery system reform under VBP means that Providers need a clear understanding of the specific lives for which they are accountable.
 As such, any Enrolled Members that are part of a VBP must be assigned by the Contractor to a designated PCP.
 This PCP information shall be immediately reported by the Contractor for use in system wide coordination enhancements as specified by the Agency.
 The Contractor shall also require that all contracted hospitals report admission and discharge information to support this exchange and coordination.
 Contractor shall use an Agency-approved tool, to provide a consistent, real-time notification platform for hospitals to uniformly report inpatient and ED events for Enrolled Members to the Contractor and care teams participating in VBP agreements.
 The Contractor shall notify the Agency of any risk sharing agreements it has arranged with a Provider and require in the Provider agreement for any Providers who are paid on a capitated basis the submission of encounter data within ninety (90) Days of the date of service.
 As applicable, the Provider agreements shall comply with the requirements set forth in this Contract for subcontracts and in accordance with 42 C.F.R. § 434.6.
 The Contractor shall maintain all Provider agreements in accordance with the provisions specified in 42 C.F.R. § 438.12, 438.214 and this Contract.

 E.8.04.
 Value-Based Purchasing Compliance.
 Contractor shall ensure compliance with the obligations set forth in 42 C.F.R. § 438.6(c) by showing that the VBP arrangement with Providers: